marcellus-ku-238/lx-blade-components/README.md

 ```bash
 php artisan lx:install
 ```
-Note: With out publish component not load html
+Note: Without publish component html could not load, take a note of that.

 ## Credits